 The potential of data sharing and so-called data exchanges or data ecosystems is vast.
 Gartner expects that by 2023, organizations that promote data sharing will outperform their competitors on most measurable business metrics.
 That’s pretty impressive, but at the same time, many companies are struggling to make the most of data, with data management remaining a challenge and relatively low levels of data maturity.
 How exactly can the data utility play a role here?

 Barbara Van Den Haute: The maturity of companies in terms of optimally managing and exploiting data is indeed variable.
 Often the data streams are not ready to be shared in a standardized way, which means less sharing.

 Furthermore, as mentioned, there is a lack of neutral players to take on this role.
 Hence the initiative, because in many industries, there is a whole chain of players whom each have their own IT systems but where the great added value for all is often to better organize and streamline everything, ensuring both technical and semantic interoperability.

 And that is the underlying work that takes much time, effort, and money and hinders progress.
 Moreover, it is the work that is crucial but not immediately profitable.

 The data utility aims to handle it with the profitable activities then being the applications and functionalities built on the data to achieve a worthwhile goal: increasing operational efficiency, enhancing comfort, improving well-being, increasing competitiveness, and more.

 By doing this heavy and expensive underlying work as a government, we can help drive growth in sectors and applications where data sharing can create value.
-In Belgium, we aren’t ready yet to get the data out of the silos and develop outlets where data comes out – just like electricity – in a standardized, reliable, and qualitative manner while respecting data privacy.
+In Belgium, we aren’t ready yet to get the data out of the silos and develop outlets where data comes out – just like electricity – in a standardized, reliable, and qualitative manner while respecting data privacy and ensuring cybersecurity.

 Groundbreaking data technologies for a standardized approach